Kapilthiyag13007/Web-Tech-Lab/Week_1/CV/README.md

-# Resume
+# Curriculum Vitae (CV)

-A concise resume webpage highlighting key qualifications for internship applications.
+A structured CV webpage built using HTML and CSS.
-Built with HTML and styled with CSS for simplicity and clarity.
+It presents detailed academic background, skills, projects, certifications, and technical achievements.